 Culture & Strategy

-Very simply, culture is based on shared values (motivations) that drive behaviour in your organisation .
+Very simply, culture is based on shared values (motivations) that drive behaviour in your organisation.
 Whether your culture is working or not is ultimately something that you can feel.
 It’s emotional.
-However, where emotivation adds value to the debate is that different motivations enable us to contribute in different ways at work, which means that it can help better align culture and strategy.
+However, where emotivation adds value to the debate is that different motivations enable us to contribute in different ways at work, which means that it can help better align culture and strategy, and business agility.
 For example, if the business strategy implies that that more innovation or collaboration is needed, we know which motivations promote these capabilities and therefore what kind of an environment we need – or HOW we engage people.

 Leadership and Climate

-Climate is a close relative of culture, and we describe it as a collective state of mind.
+Climate is a close relative of culture, and we describe it as a shared psychological environment.
 In that sense, it is more dynamic and immediate than culture.
 Again, it can be described in terms of motivation and emotion.
 And what is leadership, other than the ability influence (motivate) people to follow?

 Whether they will follow you or not (motivation) is largely driven by how you make people feel (emotion) or the climate that you create.

 There are plenty of change management frameworks and methodologies out there, but they tend to focus on the process of managing behaviour change.
 Generally, there’s a strong theme running through these approaches, which is the motivation to change, but often little to actually help the practitioner optimise motivation.
 Emotivation can be applied across the whole change journey, from initiation through to implementation, creating the right conditions for change, developing a compelling vision for different audience, engaging effectively and better understanding why people resist change (for starters).